 The Committee on Animals and Law applauds the sponsors for recognizing what these wildlife killing contests truly are - animal cruelty under the guise of friendly competitions.
 Wildlife deserve to be respected and protected.
 Excessive and inhumane killing competitions should be a part of New York's past, not part of present-day life.

-For the foregoing reasons, the NYSBA's Committee on Animals and the Law SUPPORTS this legislation to make these wildlife killing contests unlawful.
+For the foregoing reasons, the NYSBA's Committee on Animals and the Law supports legislation to make these wildlife killing contests unlawful, and SUPPORTS the passage and enactment of this bill.